katman22/my_weather_forecaster/README.md

 ##### 3. Create ENV file and add variables

 For NOAA user agent a valid email is needed.
 Key for this is APPLICATION_EMAIL, for the sake of this project my email can be used 'kameronwere@hotmail.com'.
 Any email could be used for this.
 For OpenCage Geolocation services you need to create a free account and add the generated key for the account to the env file under OPEN_CAGE_API_KEY.
-Again for the sake of this project we can use my current one 'b71ecc9f5ed64b33b193fd717846d4f5'
+Again for the sake of this project we can use my current one 'b71ecc9f5ed64b33b193fd717846d4f5'.
+NOTE: For Open Cage geolocation api COUNTRY_CODE is needed to scope search to US or desired country.
+Check .env_template for examples.

 ```bash
 touch .env